You probably heard the phrase crawl walk run.

 Here’s how it works in the context of manufacturing monitoring systems:

-- Crawl: In the first phase, the focus is on getting the monitoring system up and running with the most critical metrics.
+1. Crawl: In the first phase, the focus is on getting the monitoring system up and running with the most critical metrics.
 This could involve installing sensors or other monitoring devices, setting up data collection and storage, and creating basic reports and dashboards to visualize the data.

-- Run: In the final phase, the monitoring system is fully integrated and optimized for the entire production process.
+3. Run: In the final phase, the monitoring system is fully integrated and optimized for the entire production process.
 The focus is on continuous improvement and refinement, leveraging the data to drive efficiency and quality improvements.

-By following the “crawl, walk, run” approach, you can gradually introduce the monitoring system and build up to a comprehensive solution that provides real-time visibility and insights into the production process.
+By following the “crawl, walk, run” approach, you can gradually introduce the monitoring system and build a comprehensive solution that provides real-time visibility and insights into the production process.
 This helps to minimize disruption, reduce risk, and ensure that the monitoring system is delivering real value to the business.

-- Nickel Coating booth
+1. Nickel Coating booth

-- Frame area
+2. Frame area

-- Assembly area
+3. Assembly area

 Crawl:

-Speaking with digital display systems, you learn about a single device that can add sensors to your coating booth measure the amount of coating you use, and a scanner or RFID system that can allow automated input to the production monitoring and control system, letting the operator know the amount of coating they need to do to get the thickness they need.
-You want to track coating material batch number operator name, and job takt time.Your process have different coating times per product type.
-As an example a typical product will need to go into the coating bath 5 times, and for varying periods:
+Using digital display systems’ technology, you learn about a single device that can add sensors to your coating booth to measure the amount of coating you use, and a scanner or RFID system that can allow automated input to the production monitoring and control system.
+This lets the operator know the amount of coating they need to do to get the thickness required.
+To get the necessary data, you want to track the coating material, batch number, operator name, and job takt time.

-A. 15 seconds, for initial process,
+A. 15 seconds, for the initial process

-B- 3 times for 1 minutes each and
+B- 3 times for 1 minute each

 C- 1 time for 30 sec.
 (Coating recipe)

-DDS helps you create a list of all your product types with the recipe variables as well as engineering time per coating cycle.
+DDS helps you create a list of all your product types with the recipe variables as well as the engineering time per coating cycle.

-This information will be carried with RFID in the coating Basket, and read by the system, thus allowing you to either automate the process or instruct the operator to perform the recipe as needed.In addition you setup email alerts, with downtime greater than XX minutes, and Encouraging buzzers to help operators input downtime reasons.
+This information will be carried using RFID in the coating basket and will be sent to the system, thus allowing you to either automate the process or instruct the operator to perform the recipe as needed.

-After a brainstorming session the chosen system below will provide the target, visibility, sharing and collaboration on the key metrics and alerts for downtime and quality.
+After a brainstorming session, the chosen system below will provide the target, visibility, sharing, and collaboration on the key metrics and alerts for downtime and quality.

 OPERATING MODE ——– 1 SENSORS COUNTER, 1 X STROKE COUNT, 1 X IN BOOTH POSITION,